jeff-hykin/universify/story.md

 # https://raw.githubusercontent.com/jeff-hykin/universify/591b27031eb0ad3337a2c2bdb7464710cf9dbe85/run/hello_world.js
 ```

-Look, I know it might not be the most beautiful code, but consider the existential beauty of 129 chars achieving what many senior devs would casually claim to be impossible.
+Look, I know.
+It might not be the most beautiful code, but consider the existential beauty of 129 chars achieving what should be impossible.

-We're almost done, there's one last thing I need to share with you.
+We're almost done, there's one last thing I want to share with you.
 <!-- More elegant solutions will be possible as soon as Powershell 7 (instead of 5.1) becomes the out-of-the-box version on Windows.  -->

 <!-- function u { echo 'https://raw.githubusercontent.com/jeff-hykin/universify/dd7d62280a582db00311e1cacff7460816204a4e/run/hello_world.js'; }